hanjunwei-lab/DeepCCDS/README.md

 We provide the code and example data for reproducing the performance evaluation figures in the folder "[Reproduce_figures](Reproduce_figures/)".
 The complete data underlying all major results can be downloaded from the ``Data_of_maior_figures.7z`` link:
 [Click here to download Data_of_maior_figures.7z from google drive](https://drive.google.com/file/d/1afiiz3pIy8eddfFqgcyceRVmRd-WINam/view?usp=drive_link)

+## 6. Citation
+These codes and data are intended for research use only.

+If you use DeepCCDS or these codes in your publication, please cite the paper:

+Wu J, Lai J, Zhao X, Wang Z, Zhang Y, Wang L, Su Y, He Y, Li S, Jiang Y, Han J. DeepCCDS: Interpretable Deep Learning Framework for Predicting Cancer Cell Drug Sensitivity through Characterizing Cancer Driver Signals.
+Adv Sci (Weinh).
+2025 May 21:e2416958. https://doi.org/10.1002/advs.202416958